xboix/frivolous_dnns/README.md

 This demo will train and run experiments for 5 standard AlexNet architectures with Glorot initialization on CIFAR-10.
 The first step is to download the data into a data directory.

-TODO HOW TO GET CIFAR10 DATA INTO
+TODO HOW TO GET CIFAR10 DATA

 Second, in lines 4-6 of ```experiments.py```, set ```default_dataset_path```, ```default_log_dir```, and ```default_csv_dir``` to your data directory, where you want models saved, and where you want csvs saved respectively.